PrincessRTFM/WebUtil/en621-api.md

 - Details: `loadTimeMs`

 Sent once en621 finishes its run-once initialisation.
 At this point, the API object is available and all features not designed to run on-demand are either set up or failed.
 Individual features have flags (see `hasFlag()` above) to indicate their success/error state, see _CSS Classes_ for details.

+### `image-tooltips`

+- Cancelable: **no**
+- Details: `enabled`

+Emitted every time image tooltips are enabled or disabled, regardless of previous state.
+The `enabled` detail indicates whether post preview tooltips are active, or if they have been stored into the `data-title` attribute.

 # CSS Classes